We're passionate about keeping our neighborhood's pets healthy.

 Meet the Team

-In the course of his daily animal duties Dr. Dylan often had to assist the large animal veterinarians that served the family farm.
-Watching and assisting them perform surgery on a standing cow was true thrill (though not so for his dad, footing the bill).
-He was so intrigued with the work that he decided to spend all of his free time riding with his farms large animal vets on their other farm calls.
+As a boy, Dr. Dylan often had to assist the large animal veterinarians that served the family farm.
+Watching and assisting them perform surgery on a standing cow was a true thrill (though not so for his dad, footing the bill).

 Having lived for some time in Logan Square, Dr. Dylan decided it was the perfect place to put down some roots and found his own veterinary practice.
 He did so in 2014 naming it "Boulevard Veterinary" as a nod to the historic Boulevard system that passes through Logan Square as it rings Chicago.
 He married his wife Kelly the same year.